-During the Revolution of 1688, five hundred Jacobites attacked, but were held off by two hundred Government soldiers protecting the castle.
+During the Revolution of 1688, five hundred Jacobites attacked.
+But two hundred Government soldiers protecting the castle held them off.

-In 1692, when the last of the soldiers left, the gatehouse was intentionally destroyed so that it couldn’t be reoccupied by the Jacobites.
+When the last of the soldiers left in 1692, they intentionally destroyed the gatehouse so that the Jacobites couldn’t re-occupy it.
 Remains of the fallen masonry are still on site and haven’t been moved.

-Efforts were taken to strengthen its fortifications, but eventually, by the 17th Century the castle was abandoned.
-The castle was given to the State in 1913, which still maintains the ruins today under Historic Scotland.
+Efforts were taken to strengthen its fortifications.
+But eventually, by the 17th Century the castle was abandoned.

 Loch Leven Castle

-The castle was originally built in 1300, and, as noted in the plaque above, was owned by the Douglas family for around three hundred years.
-Initially, Mary, Queen of Scots came to the island as a visitor either in 1565, as a guest of Sir William Douglas.
-But in June of 1567 she arrived as a prisoner.
+The castle dates from around 1300.
+As noted in the plaque above, the Douglas family owned it for around three hundred years.
+Mary, Queen of Scots came to the island in 1565, as a guest of Sir William Douglas.
+In June of 1567 she visited the castle again, but this time, she arrived as a prisoner.

 Mary’s husband, Lord Darnley, had died under mysterious circumstances.
 The home he was staying in, Kirk o’ Field, exploded after the cellars were packed with gunpowder.
-Lord Darnley’s body was found in the garden, however he did not succumb from the explosion, but from strangulation.
-Only three months after his death, Mary married the Earl of Bothwell, whom, it was thought, had Lord Darnley murdered.
-Rumours swirled that Mary was also guilty in the murder, as her marriage to Lord Darnley had been tempestuous at best.
+Lord Darnley’s body was found in the garden.
+However, he did not succumb from the explosion, but from strangulation.
+Only three months after his death, Mary married the Earl of Bothwell.
+Many people suspected that the Earl had Lord Darnley murdered.
+Rumours swirled that Mary was also guilty in the murder, as her marriage to Lord Darnley was tempestuous at best.

-Her marriage to the Earl didn’t win her any supporters either.
-Since he had divorced his wife only twelve days prior to marrying Mary, their union was considered unlawful by Catholics, who not only refused to recognize the Earl’s divorce, but denounced their Protestant wedding ceremony.
-Mary was accused of conspiracy to commit murder and adultery and hauled off to Loch Leven.
+Mary’s marriage to the Earl didn’t win her any supporters either.
+Since he divorced his wife only twelve days prior to marrying Mary, Catholics considered their union unlawful.
+They not only refused to recognize the Earl’s divorce, but denounced their Protestant wedding ceremony.
+Mary was eventually accused of conspiracy to commit murder and adultery and hauled off to Loch Leven.

 Mary suffered greatly in her first few months at Loch Leven.
 Between July 20 and 23, just a few weeks after arriving, she miscarried twins.
-On July 24, she was forced to sign a Deed of Abdication under threat of death.
-Her thirteen-month old son James with Lord Darnley was crowned as king five days later.
+On July 24, she unwillingly signed a Deed of Abdication under threat of death.
+Just five days later, her thirteen-month old son James with Lord Darnley became king.

 On May 2, 1568, Mary managed to escape the tower to an awaiting boat with help from Sir William Douglas’ brother George.
-(Interestingly, when the Loch was drained in the early 19th Century, several relics were found.
+(Interestingly, when they drained the Loch in the early 19th Century, they discovered several relics.
 The most telling was a sceptre hilted with ivory and a carved stem with the words “Mary Queen of Scots” emblazoned upon it.
-It was found near the supposed landing place where Mary made her escape.)
+They discovered it near the supposed landing place where Mary made her escape.)

 Mary quickly revoked her abdication and began to assemble an army of 6,000 men.
-She was defeated during the Battle of Langside on May 13, 1568.
+But she was defeated during the Battle of Langside on May 13, 1568.
 She fled to England to seek help from Queen Elizabeth I, her cousin.
 However, plots by Mary’s supporters to replace Elizabeth as Queen of England took some nasty turns.
-Letters purported to have been written by Mary sanctioning an attempted assassination of Elizabeth eventually led to her downfall.
-Although she was convicted of treason and sentenced to death, Elizabeth refused to carry out the execution until her ministers convinced her that it was the only way to keep her position safe and secure.
-Mary was executed at Fotheringhay Castle in Northamptonshire on February 8, 1587.
+Letters that Mary allegedly wrote sanctioning an attempted assassination of Elizabeth eventually led to her downfall.
+Mary was convicted of treason and sentenced to death.
+But Elizabeth refused to carry out the execution until her ministers convinced her that it was the only way to keep her position safe and secure.
+Elizabeth had Mary executed at Fotheringhay Castle in Northamptonshire on February 8, 1587.

 Unfortunately there were no informative plaques on site to learn about the history of Duntulm, other than a commemorative cairn:

 So I had to do my research back at home.
 It’s believed the area has been inhabited since the Iron Age, but Duntulm Castle itself was built around the 14th or 15th Century by the MacLeods.
-Unfortunately, in this area there were numerous feuds between the MacLeod clan and MacDonald clan, and by the early 16th Century the MacDonalds had taken ownership of Duntulm.
+Unfortunately, the MacLeod clan and MacDonald clan feuded a lot.
+By the early 16th Century the MacDonalds had taken ownership of Duntulm.
 If you’re thinking the MacDonald name sounds familiar, scroll back up to Urquhart Castle.
 Yes, it’s the same clan that laid siege numerous times to that castle as well!

-In 1618, a charter was signed between the Privy Council and Sir Donald MacDonald of Sleat, the 9th chief, that he would repair Duntulm Castle.
+In 1618, the Privy Council and Sir Donald MacDonald of Sleat, the 9th chief, signed a charter agreeing that he would repair Duntulm Castle.
 Sir Donald subsequently had a second tower added.
-Other additions followed over the years, but by 1732 the castle was abandoned.
-Sir Alexander MacDonald chose to build a new home about 8km away, taking most of Duntulm Castle’s stones with him for building materials.
+Other additions followed over the years.
+Unfortunately, after 1732 the castle was abandoned.
+Sir Alexander MacDonald chose to build a new home about 8km away.
+He took most of Duntulm Castle’s stones with him for building materials.
 Though, honestly, I can’t imagine his new home had a better view than this one:

-These are just a few of the amazing castle ruins to be explored in Scotland.
+These are just a handful of the amazing castle ruins you can explore in Scotland.
 So which ones are your favourites?